|

 Sold out tickets on the Kereta Api website

-On Tiket.com, tickets become available about 6 weeks before departure, so if you know when you want to travel, book.
 Tickets are not more expensive if you buy too far in advance (unlike certain airfares), but they do get more expensive if you buy just a few days before.

 There’s one exception.
-If you are feeling adventurous, need to travel urgently and/or want to get a cheap ticket, go to the train station an hour before any train departs (without a ticket).
+If you are feeling adventurous, need to travel urgently, and/or want to get a cheap ticket, go to the train station an hour before any train departs (without a ticket).

 How to book a ticket for the Indonesian trains